 The average rate that the Bank wants to see in the market for overnight money market financing.
 When the Bank changes the Overnight Rate Target, this change usually affects other interest rates, including mortgage rates and prime rates charged by commercial banks.
 This rate is also the most appropriate rate to use when making international comparisons.
 It corresponds to the U.S. fed funds target, the two-week repo rate at the Bank of England, and the minimum bid rate for refinancing operations (the Repo Rate) at the European Central Bank.

-NOTE: The Overnight Rate Target is always at the centre of the Bank’s operating band, which is the Bank's 50-basis-point range (i.e., ½ of one percentage point) for the overnight rate.
-The top of the operating band, the Bank Rate, is the rate charged by the Bank on LVTS advances to financial institutions.
-The bottom of the band is the rate paid by the Bank on any LVTS balances held overnight by those institutions.
+Note: The Overnight Rate Target is always at the centre of the Bank’s operating band, which is the Bank's 50-basis-point range (i.e., ½ of one percentage point) for the overnight rate.
+The top of the operating band, the Bank Rate, is the rate charged by the Bank on Lynx advances to financial institutions.
+The bottom of the band is the rate paid by the Bank on any Lynx balances held overnight by those institutions.

 The rate at which major participants in the money market borrow and lend one-day funds to each other.